 Technology is everywhere.
 We depend on it in virtually every facet of our lives, and when it works, it's great.
 Everything seems to be tied into "the system".
 All things are connected.
 Cities can monitor every stop light through a series of cameras accessed from a central location.
 Internet providers can pinpoint sources of congestion and bottlenecks through sophisticated network monitoring apps.
 Schools uses technology to connect students to the world outside.
 Businesses rely on technology for their livelihoods.

 When everything works, life is good.
 But, almost nothing always works in information technology.
 Tech systems are connected in weird and complicated ways.
 Variables change.
-Insanely tight deadlines encourage engineers to cut corners.
-And, people interact with systems in ways that we didn’t (or couldn’t) anticipate.
-In some cases, hackers and other nefarious entities intentionally screw with the systems that we’ve put together.
-In other words, things go wrong…all the time.
+Insanely tight deadlines encourage even the most knowledgeable or talented software engineer to cut corners.
+And, people interact with systems in ways that we didn't (or couldn't) anticipate.
+In some cases, hackers and other nefarious entities intentionally screw with the systems that we've put together.
+In other words, things go wrong...all the time.

 Here's the larger problem: When our entire world runs on the collective hum of technology, problems are instantly magnified.
 Businesses lose money every second that the network is down (imagine if Visa couldn't process credit card transactions for 10 minutes - they'd lose millions).
 What if stop lights in your city suddenly went dark?
 Or the power grid collapses?

 Technology problems have profound consequences, and those who work in information technology feel that pressure.
 Pressure leads to stress, and that stress builds over time.
 It becomes a nearly constant strain on our lives.
-And, those of us who work tech support-type jobs feel it the most.
+And, those of us who work in tech support or have program management jobs feel it the most.
 Managers want to look good by keeping their systems operational and often put pressure on their staff to do whatever it takes to keep everything humming along.

-We might be able to keep up with this pressure for a few years.
+We might be able to keep up with this pressure for a few years after landing a new job.
 Eventually, the pressure of technology begins to break us down.
 We fix one problem only so we can move on to another.
-Problem after problem, we keep churning through “the system”, fixing this, enhancing that, developing a new cool feature that we hope never breaks.
+Problem after problem, we keep churning through "the system", fixing this, enhancing that, developing a new cool feature that we hope never breaks.
 And around and around we go.

 Tech salaries keep the golden handcuffs cinched tight